Re-establishing Trust and Safety

 Trying to force a partner to stay is the worst strategy possible.
 Our desire to desperately hold onto a relationship is really a desire to avoid the pain of breaking up.
 There is no good outcome possible if we try to pressure, guilt, coerce, or control someone into staying in a relationship with us.
 At best, we’ll end up with a resentful partner that cannot reflect back the love we really want.
 At worst, we’ll be in trouble for our abusive actions while continuing to hurt someone we love.

 Even if your partner doesn’t give you a chance, that doesn’t mean the work you do is futile.
 Making changes will benefit how you interact with others, including your children, friends, co-workers, and even strangers.
 It will also greatly increase your sense of peace and satisfaction with life.
-Loosing the relationship might not be what you want, but it can fuel your motivation to make your life better.
+Losing the relationship might not be what you want, but it can fuel your motivation to make your life better.

 My ex and I spoke about our situation and we agreed there should be avenues to help couples reconcile after domestic violence